 What happened to teaching science?

 Many premed students will undoubtedly take courses that will teach them cell respiration and glycolysis.
 Few will take an equivalent amount of time to sit down and learn what the scientific process is like, what its strengths and weaknesses are, and how to approach these issues.
-While in principle, the unspoken rule regarding the essentialism of undergraduate research should teach future physicians about the nature of scientific inquiry, the hyperspecialized nature of academia has resulted in a process of “,” as quoted by the National Center for Biotechnology Information.
+While in principle, the unspoken rule regarding the essentialism of undergraduate research should teach future physicians about the nature of scientific inquiry, the hyperspecialized nature of academia has resulted in a process of “too much doing and too little thinking,” as quoted by the National Center for Biotechnology Information.
 An overwhelming number of students do not understand the research they are working on.
 Thus, research becomes a mindless procedure where they work for free, setting up agar plates and streaking solutions onto them, their names included in the publication, but little to no understanding of what was done.

 There are no questions related to scientific inquiry on the Medical College Admissions Test (MCAT).
 Not one question for these would-be physicians about criticizing experimental methods or the nature of scientific inquiry.
 They are asked to memorize facts and draw conclusions from data sets assumed to have been obtained honestly, in a world with human beings who have the tendency to be dishonest.